 It’s unlikely that you’ll be the only business offering a product or service to a market.
 Therefore, you’ll have competition.
 Who are they?
 How will you differentiate yourself from them with your value proposition?
 A SWOT analysis can help you understand your position in the market.

 Any marketing plan must be built on a strategic plan that coordinates advertising, direct marketing, training, trade shows and any other arm of the campaign.

-All plans are anchored to an agreed upon amount of money to fund them.
-This starts with the marketing executives who decide on what goals the market plan should achieve and how much the estimate the cost to reach them.
+All plans are anchored to an agreed-upon amount of money to fund them.
+This starts with the marketing executives who decide on what goals the market plan should achieve and how much they estimate the cost to reach them.
 The project budget must be realistic and within the financing constraints of the larger business.

 The traditional marketing mix consists of the “four Ps” which are product, price, place and promotion.
-However there are other types of marketing mix that add more “Ps” such as people, process and physical evidence.
-Regardless of the marketing mix you choose, you’ll need one to meet the needs of their customers and return a maximum profit for the company.
+However, there are other types of the marketing mix that add more “Ps” such as people, process and physical evidence.
+Regardless of the one you choose for your marketing management purposes, you’ll need one to meet the needs of their customers and return a maximum profit for the company.

 No plan can gauge its success if it’s not tracking and analyzing its actual versus planned results.
 Tracking the success of the marketing programs is key, but so is tracking the deliverables that are part of the plan.
 Tracking the execution of the plan is something that a project manager does all the time, and we’ll get to that in a moment.
 Tracking the progress the marketing plan is making towards its goal requires key performance indicators (KPIs) to measure and adjust as needed to stay on track.